Guiribei/Guiribei/README.md

 > [!NOTE]
 >
-> If you want to reach me, add me on LinkedIn: [LinkedIn](https://www.linkedin.com/in/guiribei/)
+> If you want to reach me, add me on [LinkedIn](https://www.linkedin.com/in/guiribei/)